-A list of events sponsored by the Center for International Affairs and its partners in celebration of International Education Week.
+Here's a look at the events sponsored by the Center for International Affairs and its partners in celebration of International Education Week 2012.

 Listen to messages about International Education Week from Secretary Arne Duncan of the Department of Education and Secretary of State Hillary Rodham Clinton.